markNZed/TaskFlow/README.md

 The concept of **Task Context** refers to the complete data and functionality used by the Task, this may extend beyond the Task Function and Task Data.

 A Task Function may be distributed across multiple Task Environments, intra-task communication uses the task object (in particular `task.request` and `task.response`).
-The Task Function sends commands to the Task Processor using task.command and `task.commandArgs` Only Task Functions write to `task.command`
+The Task Function sends commands to the Task Processor using `task.command` and `task.commandArgs` Only Task Functions write to `task.command`

 The Task Function may implement a state machine using `task.state.current` and the Task Processor may provide features for managing the state machine.

+### Task Function Machine

+A Task may be distributed over multiple Task Processors and share a single finite state machine (FSM) definition in the `shared/fsm` directory.
+The preferred approach is to define a serializable FSM using the [XState](https://xstate.js.org/) format and implement the various actions and guards in the relevant Task Function.
+A **Task Configuration** may override some, or all, of the FSM dynamics.
+For example, TaskSystemTest provides generic functions to drive the input and check the output of Tasks, different configurations of TaskSystmeTest can test different Tasks.

 ## Task Processor